panda-planner-dev/pandaPIpgrRepairVerify/README.md

 If you want to do your evaluate in the partically observable setting, delete some of the observations.

 ### Run Recognition
 Adapt the script ("example-pgr/pgr.sh") to your needs and start it.
+The new problems are written next to the solution file that is provided.

 ### Extract Results
 The planner decomposes the intial task into the top level task (the "goal" of the agent).
 The PANDA preprocessing incorporates several transformations that make the results less human readable.
 You can undo them using the PANDA parser: